royderks/guest-writer/articles/2019-11-23-royderks-auth0-graphql-react.markdown

 The query `getEvents` is passed to the `useQuery` Hook that returns the variable `loading` when it gets called, after resolving the Hook will return either a `data` object with the events or an `error` object.
 If all goes well, the `data` object contains an array with the event which you can iterate over to return a list of all the events.

 To see the list of events in your browser you also need to import the `Events` component in the file `src/App.js` and have it returned by the `*` routes in your `App` component.
-You do this by changing:
+Also, let's add a header with a title to this component with some styling.
+Styling can be done in several ways with React, and one of the easiest ways to add styling to a React component is by using inline style attributes that require properties to be written in camel case.
+Let's see how this works by adding inline styling to the `App` component:

 ```js
 // src/App.js